 - The facility will be provided with a centralized access control and alarm monitoring system (ACAMS) to allow for a secure division between public and private spaces. - The system will be based on the established SHSU requirements and guidelines to integrate with the campus' existing security system.
-The facility will be provided with both primary and secondary servers to allow full redundancy of the ACAMS software. - The ACAMS provides electronic card access through the use of integrated components consisting of card readers, recessed door contacts in the header or top mullion, request-to-exit sensors, electronic locking hardware, and low-voltage device power supplies. - The facility will include typical card reader locations at all: - o Perimeter entrances - o Service Elevators - o Doors separating private from public spaces - o Telecommunication rooms - o Rooms containing critical building infrastructure - o The facility will provide alarm monitoring points at all emergency exit doors and building perimeter doors not controlled by card readers
+The facility will be provided with both primary and secondary servers to allow full redundancy of the ACAMS software. - The ACAMS provides electronic card access through the use of integrated components consisting of card readers, recessed door contacts in the header or top mullion, request-to-exit sensors, electronic locking hardware, and lowvoltage device power supplies. - The facility will include typical card reader locations at all: - Perimeter entrances - Service Elevators O - Doors separating private from public spaces O - Telecommunication rooms - Rooms containing critical building infrastructure 0 - The facility will provide alarm monitoring points at all emergency exit doors and building perimeter 0 doors not controlled by card readers